Important dates and advice to help small businesses prepare for end of financial year

 Posted on: 13 Aug 2024 at 11:26 pm

-Do you want to avoid stress when it comes time to file your taxes this year?
-Absolutely!
-Making plans ahead can save you significant time, money and anxiety when the fiscal year is over on March 31st 2021.
-But where do you begin?
-Organising your important documents is a good first step.The process of recording is one that every business needs to get in order on a day-to-day basis, experts say.
-Making sure you are organized from the beginning can ensure that you have the minimum amount of preparation time is required when it’s time to put together the tax returns.
+Want to save yourself stress when it comes time to file your taxes this year?
+Of course you do!
+Plan ahead and you could save yourself considerable time, money and stress when the financial year closes on 31 March 2021.
+But what should you do to begin?
+Making sure you have your essential documents organized is an excellent first step.The process of recording is one that every business needs to get up to speed on a daily basis, experts suggest.
+Being organised from the get-go will reduce the amount of time that is required when you are ready to complete your tax return.

-Utilizing intuitive accounting software and cloud storage like Google Drive or Dropbox – in addition to tenancy administration software such as myRent.co.nz can help save businesses time.
+Utilizing intuitive accounting software as well as cloud storage like Google Drive or Dropbox – in addition to tenancy administration software like myRent.co.nz can help save businesses time.

-Smaller companies, like restaurants or retail stores, it’s especially important to monitor the stock levels in advance of the time for the end of the fiscal year is near.
+Smaller businesses, such as restaurants or retailers, it’s especially important to track stock levels as the close of the financial year is near.

-If you visit your accountant, and you are unable to recall your stock levels from a couple of months ago and you’re having trouble remembering, it’s a problem.
+If you visit your accountant and are unable to remember the levels of your stocks from a couple of months ago it can cause problems.

-A good reminder for smaller entrepreneurs is that a temporary boost in the asset write-off in an instant during COVID-19 – from $500 up to $5,000 – will be increased back to $1,000 from 17 March 2021.
+A useful reminder for small entrepreneurs is that a temporary increase of the instant asset write-off during COVID-19 – from $500 to $5,000 – is being scaled back to $1,000 starting 17 March 2021.

-That’s a change that will be a major impact on small-scale companies.
+That’s a change that will have a big impact on small-scale businesses.

-Here are some other significant tax-related changes which have occurred recently or are on the agenda for 2021.
+Here are some other important tax-related tax changes that have recently occurred or are in the works for 2021.

-1. Remember that the minimum wage will increase by $1.10, taking it up from $18.90 to $20 per hour from April 1 2021.
-It could affect your financial records as well as superannuation payouts.
+1. Don’t forget that the minimum wage will rise by $1.10 and will increase between $18.90 to $20 per hour from April 1 2021.
+It could affect your financial records as well as superannuation benefits.

-2. A new personal tax rate will be imposed on earnings of greater than $180,000.
+2. A new 39% personal tax rate is set to apply to incomes of more than $180,000.
 The new tax rate is effective starting on April 1st, 2021.
-Tachibana believes this is more likely to affect those who earn a living from providing personal services, instead of those who own investment accounts and are able to earn capital gains.
+Tachibana says it is more likely to impact those who make a living from personal service, in contrast to those who hold investment accounts and are able to earn capital gains.

-3. It is important to be aware of the ACC Earners’ levy, that covers the cost associated with employee injuries, will remain at the present levels until 2022 to help companies deal with the financial strains of COVID-19.
-At the time of January 2021 the levy was $1.39 each $100 (1.39 percent).
+3. Make sure you are aware that ACC Earners’ levy, that covers the cost of injuries suffered by employees will remain at the level until 2022 in order to assist businesses in coping with the financial strains of COVID-19.
+In January 2021, the levy is $1.39 for every $100 (1.39%).

-Here are some advice and dates from experts that small business owners might want to keep in mind when getting their house in order for tax time.
+Here are some helpful advice and dates from experts that small business owners might wish to consider to ensure their house is up and running for tax time.

 1. Finalise your accounts

-• Follow up overdue accounts and outstanding transactions for a view of the year in its entirety.
+• Review accounts with a late payment and outstanding transactions for a view of the year’s total.

-• Review debtors as at 31 March.
-Consider the possibility of writing off any bad debts so they are considered an annual deduction at the end of the year.
+• Review the debtors’ accounts as of 31 March.
+Consider taking any bad debts off so they are considered a year-end deduction.

-• Include clients or suppliers that have invoiced you on 31 March or before but won’t be reimbursed till after April.
-Take these costs into consideration as expenses for 2020-21.
+• Include clients or suppliers that have invoiced you on 31 March or earlier but won’t be invoiced until April.
+Take these costs into consideration as 2020-21 costs.

-• Bank statements should be consolidated, income tax year-end records, plus sales, purchase and expense records.
+• Combine bank accounts, income tax year-end records, sales, purchase and expense records.

-• Reconcile your bank accounts and check they match the balances from your bank statements.
+• Reconcile your bank accounts , and verify that they are in line with the balances from your bank statements.

-• Create a profit and loss account to determine how much annual profit your business made.
+• Prepare your profit and loss statement to determine the amount of annual revenue your business has earned.

-• Assess information obtained during EOFY to determine the current financial situation of your business.
+• Review the information you have taken during EOFY to evaluate the financial health of your business.

-• Contact your payroll provider to provide EOFY data when you can, so that it can be reviewed.
+• Contact your payroll provider to supply EOFY information as early as possible so it can be analysed.

-• Access Inland Revenue information, including PAYE tax obligations and KiwiSaver duties for staff.
+• Access to Inland Revenue records, which include PAYE tax responsibilities and any KiwiSaver obligations for employees.

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with rates different for each employee depending on their earnings and length of their tenure.
+• Change your employer’s superannuation tax (ESCT) rates*, with rates dependent on their salary and the length of service.

-• Filing electronically, as required when your business is paying more than $50,000 per year in tax on PAYE and ESCT.
+• File electronically, as mandated when your business is paying $50,000 or more a year in PAYE tax and ESCT.

 5. Maximise your tax refunds

-• Keep track of all expenditures and asset purchases during the year, plus spending on repairs or maintenance in order to claim any refunds from EOFY.
+• Keep track of all expenditures and asset purchases in the course of the year, and the cost of improvements or maintenance in order to claim any EOFY refunds.

-• Consider making payments within 63 days after 31 March to obtain a deduction for employee-related expenses like bonuses, holiday pay, and long-service leaves.
+• Consider making payments within 63 days of 31 March, to receive the benefit of a deduction for expenses related to employees like holiday pay, bonuses and long-service leave.

-• If your income is higher than last year, consider making an additional voluntary provisional tax payment to make sure your tax payments are aligned with turnover.
+• If your earnings are significantly higher than what you earned last year, you might want to make an additional provisional tax payment to align your tax obligations with your earnings.

-• 9 February 2021 Tax on income for 2020 due for those who don’t have a tax advisor.
+• 9 Feb 2021 Income tax for 2020 due for those who do not have a tax agent.

-• 1 March 2021 - GST return and due by the end of January for businesses that file each two months.
+• 1 March 2021 - GST return due and payment due at the end of January for those who file their GST returns every two months.

-• 31 March 2021 2020 income tax return due for tax agents (with an effective extension of time).
+• 31 March 2021 Tax year 2020 return due for clients of tax agents (with an effective extension of time).

-• 1 April 2021 The new fiscal year starts with New Zealand.
+• 1.
+April, 2021 - the new financial year starts on the island of New Zealand.

-• 7 May 2021 Final installment of tax provisional due for the financial year 2020 and the final opportunity to make tax provisional voluntary payments.
+• 7 May 2021 - final proviso tax instalment due for the financial year 2020 and the final opportunity to make provisional tax payments.

-NOTE: Some dates may vary from the official deadline, for example the due date falls on a weekend or public holiday.
+NOTE: Some dates may vary from the official date, for example, the due date is a weekend or public holiday.

 Unsecured Business Lending NZ Services